Highwire Comedy Co. Policy Against Harassment and Misconduct

 Highwire’s policy prohibits harassment by Highwire staff, performers, faculty, and students against any person, as well as harassment directed towards Highwire patrons, contractors, consultants, suppliers, vendors, visitors, and other non-employees or non-Highwire-affiliated individuals, when such conduct occurs on Highwire’s premises as a part of Highwire performances, rehearsals, classes or Highwire related events at other locations in connection with Highwire activities, performances, or classes conducted by Highwire at these locations.

-Highwire will make reasonable efforts to see that the actions of its teachers, directors, employees, and staff are free from forbidden harassment.
-Highwire will, at its sole discretion, take appropriate corrective action when it learns of such forbidden harassment.
+Highwire will make reasonable efforts to see that the actions of its teachers, directors, employees, and staff are free from harassment.
+Highwire will, at its sole discretion, take appropriate corrective action when it learns of such harassment.

 All levels of Highwire management, employees, directors, and teachers will: